 Corpsmember Kylie Manley prepares to remove overgrown vegetation along a hillside in Healdsburg, CA to reduce the risk of wildfire.

 Project work locations vary week to week.
-Most of the work completed by the Napa Center is in the Northern and East Bay Counties.
-Napa crews can be found working in Napa, Fairfield, Sonoma, Freemont, Antioch, Vallejo, Walnut Creek, Benicia, Burlingame, and other surrounding cities.
+Most of the work completed by the Solano Center is in the Northern and East Bay Counties.
+Crews can be found working in Napa, Fairfield, Sonoma, Freemont, Antioch, Vallejo, Walnut Creek, Benicia, Burlingame, and other surrounding cities.
 On emergency assignments, the Corpsmembers can be dispatched anywhere in the state as well as outside of California.

 Education and Training